DAVID J. WILLIS ATTORNEY

 Specific items of concern to the buyer:

 (2) Assumptions, Seller-Financing, and Wraps.
 If the transaction involves an assumption, seller-financing, or a wrap, there is always the issue of the specific content of legal documents the buyer will be asked to sign at closing.
-The Loan Assumption Addendum and Seller Financing Addendum are reasonably detailed, but what if the seller´s attorney unexpectedly includes oppressive clauses in the note or deed of trust?
+The TREC Loan Assumption Addendum and the TREC Seller Financing Addendum are reasonably detailed, but what if the seller´s attorney unexpectedly includes oppressive clauses in the note or deed of trust?
 Does the closing fail?
 Is there a breach?
+It is wise to anticipate and prepare for these issues.

-There is no promulgated addendum for a wrap, and yet lots of details need to be addressed.
+There is no promulgated addendum for a wrap, and yet many details need to be addressed.
 Is the buyer fully informed about the particulars of the wrapped indebtedness?
-How can the buyer be sure the seller will pass payments along to the first-lien lender?
+Has the buyer seen a copy of the existing note?
+How can the buyer be sure the seller will pass monthly payments along to the first-lien lender?
 Will the buyer have the right to contact the lender or periodically receive written evidence that payments are current?
 What happens if the lender exercises the "due on sale" clause and accelerates the wrapped note?
-What about insurance?
+What about casualty insurance?
 Wrap issues should be addressed in an addendum to the contract, followed by a detailed wraparound agreement that should be signed at closing.
 Additionally, wrap deals may include seller-financing in the form of a second or third lien.
 What will the seller-financed note and deed of trust look like?
 The buyer´s attorney should see all this coming and insist on seeing draft documents early on.
 Ideally, no buyer should be ambushed at closing with legal documents that the buyer has neither seen nor agreed to.

 (3) Disclosure of Material Conditions and Defects.
 Disclosure is usually the biggest concern of the buyer.
 A "Seller´s Notice of Property Condition" is required by Section 5.008 of the Property Code which states "A seller of residential real property comprising not more than one dwelling unit located in this state shall give to the purchaser of the property a written notice as prescribed by this section or a written notice substantially similar to the notice prescribed by this section which contains, at a minimum, all of the items in the notice prescribed by this section."
 Section 5.008(d) goes on to say that the "notice shall be completed to the best of seller´s belief and knowledge as of the date the notice completed and signed by the seller."
 Note that there are exceptions to Sec.
 5.008, notably as to previously unoccupied new homes.